rafibuet12/euquiz/README.md

 # euquiz
-Webpage for a quiz contest arranged by Dept of CSE, Eastern University
+Webpage for a quiz contest arranged by Dept of CSE, Eastern University.

+contact: abid.cse@easternuni.edu.bd